basisproject/tracker/README.md

     - [ ] Per-week hourly minimum to be considered a member
     - [ ] Worker credit multiplier cap
     - [ ] Distribution plans for regional profits
+    - [ ] Minimum profit percentage for providing products/services to non-members
   - [ ] Cost pool, shows how many costs a region has incurred in total (via public companies/projects)
 - Cost tracking
   - [x] Cost tracking algorithm using cost tags as a method for portioning costs ([#44][i44])